JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

     0   -> Minimum blue range
     255 -> Maximum blue range

+-save [profile name]
+    Add as last argument to save to a profile

+-load [profile name]
+    Loads the profile if it exists

+-list
+    Lists all the saved profiles in config directory config directory is "$HOME/.config/predator/saved profiles/"

 optional arguments:
   -h, --help     show this help message and exit
   -m MODE